Sagiri/jumpifsubstituteblocks/README.md

 The syntax in your move script is just `jumpifsubstituteblocks ptr`.
 It'll be stepped over and do nothing if Substitute doesn't block; it it does block, script execution will continue from `ptr`.

+In order to use it in BSP, you'll need to add `#command jumpifbattleover ATK_JUMPIFSUBSTITUTEBLOCKS 0x1  "Offset to possibly jump to" 0x4` to BSP's `commands.bsh`.
+Don't literally include `ATK_JUMPIFSUBSTITUTEBLOCKS` here; replace it with whatever value you chose.

 ### Credits

 Port of the same command in [Egg's Pokeemerald Battle Engine](https://github.com/DizzyEggg/pokeemerald/blob/battle_engine_v2/src/battle_script_commands.c#L10534).